wblabio/wblabio.github.io/wgact/troubleshooting.md

 Example: `http://example.com?_ip=123456`

 In this case `_ip=123456` resembles an IP address, but in your case it might be something completely different.
 When you are sure it is no personal information you can safely ignore the warning.

+### I am getting "Failed to load resource: net::ERR_BLOCKED_BY_CLIENT"

+This is usually caused by an ad-blocker in the browser.

+In order to fix this temporarily disable the ad-blocker or switch to another browser that doesn't have an ad-blocker enabled.

+Read more about this [here](https://stackoverflow.com/a/22403173/4688612)